Non research grants and projects

 These grants will all involve some administration which in some cases can be quite significant.
 Central resources are limited and can only give minimal support.
 It is therefore critical that in respect of the financial and other administration and reporting requirements either: a) they can be managed within the existing resources of the faculty/department, or b) that there is financial provision within the grant to buy in support to the faculty/department for this.
-This issue must be discussed with the Faculty Director of Administration and with the Finance Office.
+This issue must be discussed with the Faculty Director of Administration and with the Finance and Procurement Office.
 Responsibility for managing such a project ultimately rests with the lead individual.

 If this is not a proposal involving a standard contract with the EC, a research council, funding council or UK charity and you have a copy of the ultimate contract available at this stage, then you should show this to the University's Legal Advisers.
 They will need to approve the contract documentation if the proposal is successful.